 During a workplace discrimination lawsuit, these documents help prove your case.
 An employment discrimination attorney can help you prove discrimination in the workplace and recover lost wages, damages to compensate for your emotional distress, and punitive damages.

 Filing a Workplace Discrimination Lawsuit

-You can also learn more about how to file a discrimination claim in New York or find answers to other workplace discrimination questions in our FAQ section.
+You can also learn how to file a discrimination claim in New York or find answers to other workplace discrimination questions in our FAQ section.